Muhammad: The Messenger of God (film)

 Muhammad: The Messenger of God (محمد رسولالله) is a 2015 Iranian Islamic epic film directed by Majid Majidi and co-written with Kambuzia Partovi.
-The film, set in the sixth century, revolves around the childhood of the Islamic prophet Muhammad.
+Set in the sixth century, the plot revolves around the childhood of the Islamic prophet Muhammad.

-The film marks the biggest-budget production in Iranian cinema to date.
+The film marks the highest-budget production in Iranian cinema to date.
 Development of Muhammad: The Messenger of God began in 2007 and Majidi wrote the first draft of the screenplay by 2009.
 By 2011, a colossal set created in the city of Qom near Tehran was ready for the majority of the film.
 Throughout the filming process, Majidi worked with a team of historians and archaeologists for the work on accuracy of the early life of Muhammad.
 Post-production works began in Munich during late 2013 and were completed in 2014.
 The cinematography is done by Vittorio Storaro and film score is composed by A. R. Rahman.

-The film was set to have its premiere at the Fajr International Film Festival on 1 February 2015 but was pulled out due to technical difficulties.
-For the critics, film-makers and journalists, a special screening was held at Cinema Farhang in Iran on 12 February 2015.
-The film was released both in Iran and at Montreal World Film Festival on 27 August 2015.
+The film was set to have its premiere at the Fajr International Film Festival on 1 February 2015 but was pulled due to technical difficulties.
+For the critics, filmmakers and journalists, a special screening was held at Cinema Farhang in Iran on 12 February 2015.
+It was released both in Iran and at Montreal World Film Festival on 27 August 2015.
 The film was selected as the Iranian entry for the Best Foreign Language Film at the 88th Academy Awards.

 Plot

 By the order of Abraha, King of Habasha, one of his army commanders launches an attack on Mecca in order to destroy the Kaaba.
 He leads a well-equipped force of thousands of soldiers, horses and elephants.
 As the army approaches Mecca, the elephants respond to divine order by halting and refusing to continue.
 Millions of small birds then release a hail of stones onto Abraha's forces and the army is annihilated.
 A month later, Muhammad is born.
 The film depicts pre-Islamic Arabia as seen through the eyes of Muhammad from birth to the age of 13.

 In the beginning of the film, a message appears that states the film encompasses historical facts as well as free personal impressions about Muhammad.
 Accordingly, some of the film's events did not actually take place in real life, but are indeed similar to events in Muhammad's biography.
 Majidi stated that the objective behind presenting these scenes is to show that the whole existence could feel Muhammad's presence as well as his mercy.

 The story ends with Muhammad's journey to Syria and encounter with Bahira.

-Addressing the controversies associated with the film, Majidi said, "The film contains no controversies and no differences between the Shia and the Sunni points of view."
+Addressing the associated controversies, Majidi said, "The film contains no controversies and no differences between the Shia and the Sunni points of view."